FiorelaCiroku/XD-Testing/index.md

 - Add the content to the OWLFile.owl.
 - After you have created the test cases for each type of test, the automation is triggered again.
 The actions that take place in the background are: 1) Input cross-check where we verify that all the necessary information for the running of the test is available, 2) Test environment setup, where the action downloads java and the OWLUnit jar, 3) Test run, and 4) Test documentation, where we report about the result of the test.
 - We ask from you to look closely to all the issues that you encounter during the testing of a conceptual component.
-We have created templates to make it easier for you to create issues.
+We have created templates to make it easier for you to create issues [here](https://github.com/FiorelaCiroku/XD-Testing/issues).
 There is one template for bugs and one for features that you would like to have.
+- We have also opened several discussion boards [here](https://github.com/FiorelaCiroku/XD-Testing/discussions) to light up conversations regarding features, bugs, documentation and general feedback.
+We would really appreciate if you could participate in the dicussion boards.